-Since his request, a certain faction has done some campaigning, and now the presence of such a list in his book seems unlikely.
+Since his request, a certain faction has done some campaigning, and now the presence of such a list in his book was cancelled.
 I have done a lot of work on his behalf getting the list together, and encouraging people to climb, so do not want my requested homework wasted.
-I have found a different source of publication, whose cut-off is the end of March.
 Here is the List as it now stands.
-If any information there is incorrect, please let me know, and if anyone has made it onto the list since January 2015, please let me know so I can add them.
+If any information there is incorrect, please let me know, and if anyone has made it onto the list, please let me know so I can add them.
 Thanks so much to those on the List who have encouraged me in my stats keeping.
 Well done all on the List for knowing our beautiful mountains in such variety and for undertaking the expeditions that are required if one is to be here.
 You are all great bush people who deserve respect.

 Completed all Abels, in order of completion:

 07 John Carswell Record: longest time to complete: 54 years.

 09 Martin Doran